If your toilet randomly runs throughout the day or you hear a ghost flush in the middle of the night, there could be a variety of culprits.

 - Chips in the rubber, especially around the outermost part, which seals to the bottom of the toilet tank

-Clean or Replace the Flapper
+Clean or Replace the Toilet Flapper

 If you notice any mold or mildew growth or mineral buildup on your flapper but no other abnormalities, wash the flapper thoroughly with hot soap and water.
 Consider adding water treatment to your toilet tank to prevent bacterial and mineral buildup that could speed up your flapper’s life cycle.

-If your flapper is chipped or damaged, replace it.
+If your toilet flapper is chipped or damaged, replace it.
 Make sure to purchase the correct size: Taking your old flapper to the hardware store with you can help you choose the right one.
 Some flappers even come with a new chain, which you should install along with the new flapper.

-Check the Float Valve
+3. Check the Toilet Tank Float Valve

 While your toilet is running, take a look at your float valve.
 Is the float set too high, preventing your water supply from turning off?
 It’s time for an adjustment.